White Card Course Cheat Sheet to Pass the White Card Test

 In Australia, the White Card course is a mandatory requirement for anyone working in the construction industry, but it’s not just for builders and tradies.

 If you’re planning to work on, or even enter, a construction site in Australia, you’ll need to complete the White Card course to ensure you understand Australian workplace health and safety (WHS) requirements.
+Here’s a breakdown of who needs to take the White Card course:

 It’s important to note that the White Card isn’t just for the construction industry.
 It’s also required in other high-risk sectors in Australia, where safety is critical.
+This includes industries like:

 • Mining: Workers in mining operations must adhere to strict safety standards, similar to those on construction sites.